 Migrating From Magento 1 to WooCommerce

-They approached us desperately looking to re-platform away from end of life Magento 1, which was slow, bloated and no longer providing them with the security, the ease of flexibility and of the control they needed.
-They were experiencing a number of pain points with the platform and needed custom code implementation, along with some features that Magento just couldn’t give them or at least from a cost-benefit ratio.
-With Magento 1 coming to its end of life, they had to consider re-platforming to either WooCommerce or reinvesting in the latest version of Magento; a platform that they were becoming extremely frustrated with, and felt it was over-complicated for what they needed.
+Aston Store approached us desperate for a re-platform away from end-of-life Magento 1, which was slow, bloated and no longer providing them with the security, ease of flexibility and of control they needed.
+They were experiencing several pain points with the platform and needed custom code implementation, along with additional features that Magento wasn’t providing.
+With Magento 1 coming to the end of its life, they had to consider re-platforming to either WooCommerce or reinvesting in the latest version of Magento; a platform that they were becoming extremely frustrated with, and felt was over-complicated for what they needed.

-This project was perfect for a WordPress build with WooCommerce running a bespoke core eCommerce engine.
-We needed to ensure we understood the technical requirements and be able to support them long-term which gave them confidence their ongoing retainers would focus more on CRO and proactively around increases in sales rather than bug fixes.
-That’s exactly what they wanted and we did.
+This project was primed for a WordPress build with WooCommerce running a bespoke core eCommerce engine.
+We needed to ensure we understood the technical requirements and be able to support them long-term by focusing more on CRO and proactively around increases in sales rather than bug fixes.
+That’s exactly what we did via WordPress and WooCommerce.

-After guiding Aston Store through our strategic and creative process, we arrived at the creative expression ‘No fuss, just finesse’ – a positioning we felt that encapsulated Aston Martin’s clean, prestigious and now modern approach to best-in-class British motor vehicles.
+After guiding Aston Store through our strategic and creative process, we arrived at the expression, ‘no fuss, just finesse’ – a positioning we felt encapsulated Aston Martin’s clean, prestigious and now modern approach to best-in-class British motor vehicles.

-The desired outcome was to design a site that was both elegant and premium as well as being easy to navigate due to the extensive parts catalogue that Aston Store offers.
-By using a clean and simple layout partnered with beautiful photography we were able to elevate the site to the level it deserves.
-We also refreshed the existing brand assets to give the site a more modern cutting edge feel whilst still not letting go completely of the heritage and traditional values the company is based on.
+The desired outcome was to design a site that was both elegant and premium as well as easy to navigate due to the extensive parts catalogue that Aston Store offers.
+By using a clean and simple layout married with beautiful photography, we were able to elevate the site to showcase the beauty of the brand.
+We also refreshed the existing brand assets to give the site a more modern cutting-edge feel whilst still not letting go completely of the heritage and traditional values the company is based on.

-Alongside the visual enhancements we also improved the user experience by focusing on the journeys of all the types of customers, we thought about how the purchase paths for those looking for parts, accessories, merchandise or even loved ones buying gifts for enthusiasts would need to be different for each.
-By separating the key sectors it allows users to quickly and easily navigate to their category of choice and follow the optimised experience for each meaning.
+Alongside visual enhancements, we also improved the user experience by focusing on the journeys of all types of customers.
+We thought about how the purchase paths would need to be different for those looking for parts, accessories, merchandise or even loved ones buying gifts for enthusiasts.
+Separating the key sectors allows users to quickly and easily navigate to their category of choice and follow the optimised experience for each meaning.

 Filtering 60,000 SKUs

-A huge part of optimising this experience was creating a detailed parts catalogue that enables users looking to buy from the comprehensive range of over 60,000 genuine parts for both vintage and modern Aston Martins, we developed a filtering system that allows the customer to narrow down to a specific component with a breakdown of all of the individual parts right the way down to the nuts and bolts and allowing them to add either the whole component or specific parts to their basket depending on their needs.
+A huge part of optimising the website experience was creating a detailed parts catalogue that enables users to quickly search through the comprehensive range of over 60,000 genuine parts for both vintage and modern Aston Martins.
+We developed a filtering system that allows the customer to narrow down to a specific component with a breakdown of all of the individual parts right the way down to the nuts and bolts, allowing them to add either the whole component or specific parts to their basket depending on their needs.

 Looking to re-platform